apache/guacamole-manual/src/configuring-guacamole.md

 will be installed as part of guacamole-server if the required dependencies are present during the build.

+VNC by itself does not provide file transfer, so you must use sftp (as described in [](common-sftp)) if you want to provide file upload or download in Guacamole.

 :::{note}
 In addition to the VNC-specific parameters below, Guacamole's VNC support also accepts the parameters of several features that Guacamole provides for multiple